ariga/atlas/doc/website/blog/2022-06-announcing-cockroachdb-support-preview.md

   ▸ Apply
     Abort
 ```
-After hitting "Apply", Atlas connects applies our desired schema to the database:
+After hitting "Apply", Atlas applies the desired schema to the database:
 ```
 ✔ Apply
 ```